agateau/filefind/README.md

 exec uncrustify --replace --no-backup -F @filelist
 ```

-Now you can reformat your code with `stf -c codestyle.cfg`.
+Now you can reformat your code with `ff -c codestyle.cfg`.

 ### submodules